The ferry from Stockholm to Helsinki

 Choosing a ticket

-If you think you’ll want a proper sleep, a good, cheap compromise is to book a bed in one of the ferry’s shared rooms.
-These come with either three or four beds each and are similar to the kind of rooms you’ll find aboard sleeper trains, except with a shower and toilet inside.
-On some crossings, the cheapest rooms do without the en-suite facilities.
+These come with either three or four beds each and are similar to the kind of rooms you’ll find aboard sleeper trains.
+On some crossings, the cheapest rooms don’t have the en-suite facilities.

 Is the Helsinki Card worth buying?